Connor Joe Player Props: Pirates vs. Cardinals

-Connor Joe -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the mound, on April 14 at 8:15 PM ET.
+Connor Joe -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Steven Matz on the mound, on April 15 at 2:15 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Cardinals.

 Connor Joe Game Info & Props vs. the Cardinals